IT'S been over a month, maybe even two, since I went diving. It's been more since I went up an indigenous peoples' community.

-Thus, when the event I was attending happened to be right across the section of the public market where people go to have whatever it is they needed to be ground, I immediately crossed the street to gawk at coconuts being grated, peanuts being ground to butter form, and chickens in huge cages waiting for buyers, and three of them hanging on a motorcycle that looked as if it has been through miles and miles of mountain roads just to buy the culled chickens.
+Thus, when the event I was attending happened to be right across the section of the public market where people go to have whatever it is they needed to be ground, I immediately crossed the quiet street to gawk at the coconuts being grated, peanuts being ground to butter form, and chickens in huge cages waiting for buyers, and three of them hanging on a motorcycle that looked as if it has been through miles and miles of mountain roads just to buy the culled chickens.
 That was the closest to the mountains that I could go, see, and smell.
-My excitement couldn’t be contained.
-Thus, after snapping some photographs and videos, I returned to my companions hoping to drag someone with me to explore the market.
+My excitement couldn't be contained.
+Thus, after snapping some photographs and videos of the activities in the market, I returned to my companions hoping to drag someone with me to explore the market.

 No one was interested.

 I returned, beffudled.
 How can they not be interested to see something that we rarely see, and explore a place that you've been to for the first time?